The early years

 The Catholic population of North Stamford continued to grow throughout the 1950’s.
 The first Bishop of Bridgeport, Lawrence Sheehan, later Cardinal Archbishop of Baltimore, founded a new parish carved out of St. John Parish, the mother church of Stamford.
 He named Monsignor Daniel Foley as first pastor in 1960.
 Ten acres of land was purchased at the intersection of Long Ridge Road and Stillwater Road from land owned by Sheila Martin, listed by its earlier owner as “grazing land for cows.”
 The new parish would be dedicated to Saint Leo the Great, the fifth century pope, who helped save the city of Rome from invaders and promoted authentic Christian teaching.

 St. Leo Parish continues to thrive as an active, loving and caring Catholic community.
-The parish continues to grow through daily Mass and special devotions such as Rosary Processions, and Eucharistic Adoration.
+The parish continues to grow through daily Mass and special devotions such as Rosary Processions and Eucharistic Adoration.
 There is something for everyone.
-We have a superb Religious Education program, and active Youth Ministry, and one of the largest Senior Citizens groups in the city.
-There is also Bible Study, RCIA, Intercessory Prayer Group, and daily rosary.
+We have a superb Religious Education program, a newly re-organized and active Youth Ministry and one of the largest Senior groups in the city.
+There is also Bible Study, RCIA, Intercessory Prayer Group and daily rosary.
 Our choir adds greatly to the liturgical life of our parish.
-St. Leo Parish is very proud and supportive of the Social Concerns Committee.
-The annual clothing drive, Christmas Wish Tree, and Thanksgiving Dinner provided for the New Covenant House Soup Kitchen are just some of their activities.
-Our Soup Kitchen ministry provide meals two of the four Thursdays of the month for the New Covenant House Soup Kitchen and incorporate many volunteers.
-Of course, our Annual Parish Fair is one of the largest in Fairfield County and includes well over 300 parish volunteers.
+St. Leo Parish is very proud and supportive of the Social Concerns Committee, whose activities include an annual clothing drive, Christmas Wish Tree and Thanksgiving Dinner provided at the New Covenant House Soup Kitchen.
+Our Soup Kitchen ministry provide meals two of the four Thursdays of the month for the New Covenant House Soup Kitchen and incorporates many volunteers.
+Of course, our Annual Parish Fair in late August is one of the largest in Fairfield County and includes well over 300 parish volunteers.
+In addition to our spiritual activities, the Fair is part of the St. Leo “brand” and is an important part of our community-building and fund-raising activities.

 As we celebrated our Golden Anniversary in 2010, we were and are still grateful for all of God’s blessings.
 We are mindful of the many deceased parishioners who have worked so lovingly to build up this wonderful parish.
 May Saint Leo Parish continue to flourish and may it continue to be a beacon of our holy Catholic faith.
 May its parishioners continue to grow in love of the Lord Jesus.